innoq/ml-ops.org/content/three-levels-of-ml-software.md

 #### Different forms of ML workflows

-Operating an ML model might assume several architectural solutions.
+Operating an ML model might assume several architectural styles.
 In the following, we discuss four architectural patterns which are classified along two dimensions:

 ***1. ML Model Training*** and